filipeportes/ModuleFX/README.md

 It's 'theoretically (need more tests)'  support all OS, please help me testing it in you system and sending any feedback.

+You can open this as projects on NetBeans!!

 Copyright 2012 Filipe Portes

 Licensed under the Apache License, Version 2.0 (the "License");